Soothing Moisture Whip Recipe for Dry Skin

 I specifically used the witch hazel extract from Mountain Rose Herbs for my soothing moisture whip recipe.
 Double distilled for a lower alcohol content than store bought witch hazel, this brand contains 86% witch hazel extract and only 13% alcohol.
 This in turn makes for a gentler, skin soothing product that lacks the sting of alcohol common in other brands.

-When choosing the essential oil blend for my soothing moisture whip, I recommend Twig + Petal’s Deep Relaxation Blend or Spark Naturals’ Bliss Calming Blend.
+When choosing the essential oil blend for my soothing moisture whip, I recommend Twig + Petal’s Deep Relaxation Blend or Plant Therapy’s Relax or Meditation Blends.
 Or you can create your own calming relaxation essential oil blend using three parts lavender essential oil, two parts tangerine essential oil, three parts bergamot essential oil and one part ylang ylang essential oil.

 Alternately, if you prefer a fragrance oil, I recommend using 1 oz. lavender vanilla fragrance oil in place of the essential oil blend in my soothing moisture whip recipe.